 - Health of the mother is also protected.

-- Cost saving immediate (breastmilk is free) and long term (reduced incidence of illness): breastfeeding is the 'best investment' a family can make.
+- Cost saving immediate (breastmilk is free) and long term (reduced incidence of illness).

 - Recognition of the importance of breastfeeding flows on from the family.